AriFordsham/GHCWiki/data-parallel/benchmark-status.md

 #### Observations regarding DotP

 The benchmark scales nicely up to the maximum number of hardware threads.
 Memory latency is largely covered by excess parallelism.
+It is unclear why the Haskell reference implementation "ref Haskell" falls of at 32 and 64 threads.

 ---